micahmaness/IWU-Hours/readme.txt

 US3:3 User will be able to save the order of the locations based on their preferences after they've closed the app - Matt

 Fourth Cycle:
-US4:1 User will be able to pull down on the table and the page will refresh the times.
+US4:1 User will be able to pull down on the table and the page will refresh the updated opening/closing times.
+US4:2 User will be able to see static open/close times in the cell under the updating times when a location dropdown tab is opened.
+US4:3 User will be able to